Harry-Ell/financial-anomaly-detection/README.md

 2. Instantiate `TradingLogic` with the desired parameters and feed data incrementally.
 3. Use `backtester.py` to run simulations; the notebook shows a typical workflow.

-## Dependencies and Caveats
+## Caveats

-- Python packages: NumPy, pandas, scikit-learn, etc.
-- R installation (for CAPA) accessible via `capacc_wrapper.py`.
-- Results are illustrative; no bid–ask spread is modeled, and nothing here constitutes investment advice.
+- Results are illustrative; no bid–ask spread is modeled, and the value traded is usualy very high relative to returns.
+Hence, it is likely the edge here is too small to be traded on.